Quantifying the Effect of Test Set Contamination on Generative Evaluations: Acknowledgments

 \section{Acknowledgments}

 RS acknowledges support from Stanford Data Science and from the OpenAI Superalignment Fast Grant.
 JK acknowledges support from NSF grant number DGE1656518.
 SK acknowledges support by NSF 2046795 and 2205329, the MacArthur Foundation, Stanford HAI, OpenAI and Google Inc. KZL is generously supported by the Amazon AI PhD Fellowship.
 AA is generously supported by a Knight-Hennessy Fellowship, an NSF Graduate Research Fellowship, and a Georgetown Foundation Research Grant.
+Table~\ref{tab:rephrase_perturb} experiments were run using a computing grant provided by TensorPool.